Covering the entire life span of offshore wind farms

 The main deck incorporates a fully automated skidding system, whilst the forecastle deck carries transition pieces and mission equipment.
 The monopiles that will be installed at Dogger Bank will be amongst the largest ever used on an offshore wind farm.
 Utilising one single vessel, the foundations will be transported to the offshore site, approximately 130km off the northeast coast of England, and installed in water depths of up to 35 metres.
 The 216-metre vessel will load out 10 Dogger Bank monopiles and 10 transition pieces for installation at a time thanks to its 48,000-tonne deadweight.

-Performing the work of two vessels in one, the ‘Subway Alfa Lift’ is optimising efficiency for the transport and installation of next-generation foundations.
+Performing the work of two vessels in one, the ‘Seaway Alfa Lift’ is optimising efficiency for the transport and installation of next-generation foundations.

 Ulstein was one of the first ship designers to take on the new challenges presented by the offshore renewable energy industry when it designed the “Siem Moxie” (now “Seaway Moxie”).
 At the time this was the first purpose-built Walk-to-Work vessel, ordered to assist in cable termination and testing during the construction of a wind farm.